 Demand for our services is predominantly influenced by the level of drilling and completion activity by E&P companies ("operators"), which is driven largely by the current and anticipated profitability of developing oil and natural gas reserves.
-WTI has increased from its low of \$26.21 per Bbl in early 2016 to \$58.20 per Bbl as of June 30, 2019.
-Natural gas prices have increased from their lows of \$1.64 per MMBtu in early 2016 to \$2.42 per MMBtu as of June 30, 2019.
-In trend with commodity prices, drilling and completion activity in the United States has increased, corresponding to improved demand for our services.
-We believe that supply and demand fundamentals for multi-year industry growth are still intact and will help extend the overall trend of increased commodity prices.
-In parallel, shale plays in the United States continue to evolve with both operators and service companies introducing significant efficiencies to drive cost from exploration and production work.
-We believe that improved commodity prices and continued improvement to cost of production are positive contributors for the anticipated profitability of operators and their demand for our services.
+WTI has increased from its low of \$26.21 per Bbl in early 2016 to \$54.09 per Bbl as of September 30, 2019.
+Natural gas prices have increased from their lows of \$1.64 per MMBtu in early 2016 to \$2.52 per MMBtu as of September 30, 2019.

-Market volatility remains present, however, and WTI dropped over 38% in the fourth quarter of 2018 only to surge back and recover most of these losses by the end of the second quarter of 2019.
+Market volatility remains present.
+WTI dropped over 38% in the fourth quarter of 2018 from \$73.16 as of September 30, 2018 to \$45.15 on December 28, 2018, with some recovery and continued volatility to end the third quarter of 2019 at \$54.09.
 Despite WTI's recovery, its fourth quarter decline and investor sentiment contributed to the moderation of 2019 budgets for operators as they appear to shift strategies from production growth to operating within cash flow and generating returns.
 While these developments may have caused near-term budget constraints for our customers, we believe this is a positive sign for the long-term prospects of our industry.
 If widely implemented, this strategic shift may moderate volatility in demand for our services, which over time could drive improved results.

-We believe the mix of moderated 2019 budgets, a shifting strategy for operators to remain within cash flow, and the takeaway constraints in the Permian Basin reduced overall drilling and completions activity levels during the first half of 2019.
-We have seen the impact of the slowdown impact adjacent basins as hydraulic fracturing fleets migrated from the Permian Basin placing pressure on Mid-Continent pricing.
-We believe, however, that in the second half of 2019, there are several catalysts that could increase demand for our services from their current levels, including a constructive commodity price environment, improvements to takeaway capacity constraints in the Permian Basin and a material inventory of drilled but uncompleted wells.
-In May 2019 we started providing hydraulic fracturing services in the Permian Basin and currently service both the Permian Basin and the Mid-Continent Basin.
+We believe the mix of moderated 2019 budgets, a shifting strategy for operators to remain within cash flow, and the takeaway constraints in the Permian Basin reduced overall drilling and completions activity levels during 2019.
+We have seen the slowdown impact adjacent basins as hydraulic fracturing fleets migrated from the Permian Basin placing pressure on Mid-Continent pricing.
+We believe, however, that there are several catalysts that could increase demand for our services from their current levels, including a constructive commodity price environment, improvements to takeaway capacity constraints in the Permian Basin and a material inventory of drilled but uncompleted wells.
+Earlier in the year we started providing hydraulic fracturing services in the Permian Basin and currently provide services in the Permian Basin, the Mid-Continent Basin and the Rockies.